open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 These probabilities are specified to ensure that conforming Sampler implementations record spans with correct adjusted counts.
-The recommended method of generating r-values is to count the number of leading 0s in a string of 62 random bits.
+The recommended method of generating r-values is to count the number of leading 0s in a string of 62 random bits, however it is not required to use this approach.

 ##### Requirement: Out-of-range r-values unset both p and r